sioph/laravel10plate-authentication-sanctum/README.md

-# Laravelplate Authentication Sanctum
+# Laravel10plate Authentication Sanctum

-A modular Laravel Sanctum authentication package for the Laravelplate boilerplate system.
+A modular Laravel Sanctum authentication package for the Laravel10plate boilerplate system.
 This package provides a complete authentication system with user management, role-based access, and API token authentication.

 ## 🚀 Features